Demkeks/lysozyme_kinetics/README.md

 Compute:

 - slope of segment 1 (baseline)
-- slope of segment 3 using the best 10-point linear window (max `R^2`, window start searched in first 2 points of segment 3)
+- slope of segment 3 using the best 10-point linear window (max `R^2`, window start is searched within the first 2 points of segment 3)
 - final slope: `abs(segment3_slope) - abs(segment1_slope)` (positive rate)
 - all slopes are reported in `Abs/s`
 - summary stats across replicates (`_1`, `_2`, `_3`):